Recurrent Memory Transformer: Related work

-\textit{Transformer-XL}~\citep{dai2019transformerxl} introduces a segment-level recurrence at the level of hidden representations.
+The recent rise of Transformer models also resulted in introduction of a number of new memory architectures. \textit{Transformer-XL}~\citep{dai2019transformerxl} introduces a segment-level recurrence at the level of hidden representations.
 These representations of a sequence are computed and stored in the cache to be reused as an extended context for the next segment. \textit{Compressive Transformer} \citep{rae2019compressive} adds the second layer of memory to Transformer-XL.
 This memory compresses and stores information from the cache. \textit{$\infty$-former}~\citep{martins2021infinity} utilizes continuous-space attention and represents input sequence as a continuous signal to make long-term memory unbounded. \textit{Memory Layers} \citep{lample2019large} model has a product key memory layer instead of a feed-forward layer within Transformer block to increase model capacity.

 In many variations of Transformer different sorts of global representations are added.
 Among them are \textit{Star-Transformer} \citep{guo2019startransformer}, \textit{Longformer} \citep{beltagy2020longformer}, \textit{GMAT}~\citep{gupta2020gmat}, \textit{Extended Transformer Construction} (ETC) \citep{ainslie2020encoding} and \textit{Big Bird} \citep{zaheer2020big}.
 All these architectures re-design self-attention mechanism to reduce it computational complexity with and ensure input coverage with the help of global representations. \textit{Memory Transformer} \citep{burtsev2020memory-transformer} keeps Transformer model intact and adds memory by extending input sequence with special memory tokens.
 Perceiver~IO~\citep{jaegle2021perceiverio} maps an entire arbitrary input to the fixed number of latent representations.
 Transformer layers do further processing over latent memory representations only.